Our data is clear: Empathy is critical to organizational success and culture.

-After three years of unrelenting change and wearing many hats, HR is calling it quits, both mentally and in reality.
-It’s time to give HR their voices back and drive healthy, meaningful organizational change.
+And we totally get it.
+After three years of unrelenting change, navigating a pandemic, and wearing many hats, HR is calling it quits.
+It's time to give HR their voices back and look at strategies to help these critical teams drive meaningful change for their organizations.

 Disconnected empathy perceptions are driving a wedge in many workplace cultures.
 As CEOs view themselves as more empathetic, HR and employee perceptions decline in the wake of misaligned priorities, benefits, and return to office.